franklinferre/scan/docs/XCScanner_SDK_User_Guide.md

     // Minimum length(1-127).
     // The range of values is integers from 1 to 127. public static final int TAG_CODE39_MIN_LENGTH            = 0x1A016002;

+    // Code49
+    // Minimum length(1-127).
+    // The range of values is integers from 1 to 127.
+    public static final int TAG_CODE49_MIN_LENGTH            = 0x0C035002;
+    // Maximum length(1-127).
+    // The range of values is integers from 1 to 127. public static final int TAG_CODE49_MAX_LENGTH            = 0x0C035003;

+    // Code93
+    // Maximum length(2-127).
+    // The range of values is integers from 2 to 127. public static final int TAG_CODE93_MAX_LENGTH            = 0x1A01D003;
+    // Minimum length(2-127).
+    // The range of values is integers from 2 to 127. public static final int TAG_CODE93_MIN_LENGTH            = 0x1A01D002;

+    // code128
+    // With Separators
+    // 1:enable;0:disable
+    public static final int TAG_C128_SEPARATOR_ENABLED       = 0x1A014006;
+    // Maximum length(1-127).
+    // The range of values is integers from 1 to 127. public static final int TAG_CODE128_MAX_LENGTH           = 0x1A014003;
+    // Minimum length(1-127).
+    // The range of values is integers from 1 to 127. public static final int TAG_CODE128_MIN_LENGTH           = 0x1A014002;

+    // Codabar
+    // Check digit options
+    // 0:Disable Check Digit;1:Enable Check Digit and No Output;2:Enable Check Digit and Output
+    public static final int TAG_CODABAR_CHECK_DIGIT_MODE     = 0x1A01F005;
+    // Transmit start/stop char
+    // 1:enable;0:disable
+    public static final int TAG_CODABAR_START_STOP_TRANSMIT  = 0x1A01F004;
+    // Minimum length(4-127).
+    // The range of values is integers from 4 to 127. public static final int TAG_CODABAR_MIN_LENGTH           = 0x1A01F002;

     // DataMatrix
     // With Separators.
     // 1:display;0:hide